 Holly has become the go-to travel correspondent for the most intrepid assignments.
 She’s plied the Sahara with Niger’s Tuareg, kayaked central Africa’s Zambezi, lassoed reindeer with the Sami people, scaled the Matterhorn on a week’s notice, ridden swimming elephants in the Andamans, dodged cranky hippos, dived amidst pregnant Tiger sharks and plucked off more leaches than she’d care to remember.
 Along the way Holly’s indulged in many delicacies, including Arunachal Pradesh rat and juicy Paraguayan cockroach. (“Who needs flaky croissants!” she says.)

-Holly Morris is the founder of Adventure Divas, Inc., and is the director and Executive Producer of the award-winning PBS documentary series of the same name.
+When she’s not on the road, she’s a writer & film-maker & public speaker.
 She is the author of Adventure Divas: Searching the Globe for a New Kind of Heroine, which chronicles her journey from desk-bound editorial director of the publishing company Seal Press, to global correspondent.